denysdovhan/wtfjs/README.md

 { Object: Object }
 ```

 Then we've passed this object to the template literal, so the `toString` method calls for that object.
-That's why we get string `'[object Object]'`.
+That's why we get the string `'[object Object]'`.

 * [**12.2.9** Template Literals](https://www.ecma-international.org/ecma-262/#sec-template-literals)
 * [Object initializer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Object_initializer) at MDN